Fisayomi-h/tech-portfolio-analysis/README.md

 ##  TASK
 My goal was to move from a **Descriptive** analysis (what happened) to a **Prescriptive** strategy (how to fix it).
 I aimed to:
-1. **Identify the "Beta Penalty":** Pinpoint specific assets contributing to disproportionate risk.
+1. ** Pinpoint specific assets contributing to disproportionate risk.
 2. **Mathematically Optimize:** Rebalance weights to maximize the **Sharpe Ratio** using Monte Carlo simulations.
 3. **Protect Capital:** Reduce the Maximum Drawdown to ensure capital preservation while maintaining competitive growth.